codemillmatt/forms-ad-b2c/blog-posts/part-4-b2c-app-parts.md

 * Profile editing policies
 * Password reset policies

-So here's what's cool about these policies... when you configure one, you get to make several decisions to make about their behavior!
+So here's what's cool about these policies... when you configure one, you get to make several decisions about their behavior!
 (Because we're developers and we like control!)

 1. Which identity providers to allow.
 (So you could have a sign-in and sign-up policy that only allows Twitter authentication.)
 1. For sign-up, you can decide which of the user attributes you want to have collected.
 1. You can also then decide which _Claims_ or of __all the user attributes defined in the Tenant__ which should be returned to the mobile app.
-So it's possible to collect more info than the app will have access to.
+So it's possible to collect more info during sign-up than the app will have access to in every day usage.
 And the opposite is also true - you can return more attributes to the app than was requested during the sign-up process. _These user attributes being returned to the mobile app will be done so within a token as a claim.
 That's important, which is why this is in bold._
 1. Whether to turn multi-factor authentication on or off.

 There will also be settings to tweak for how long the token lifetime should be and so on.